-The ADP is the fundamental set of principles and practices for Medicine Ways and shamanism within Australian which has emerged from 15 years of work in the Central Desert, specifically at the Hugh River, which informs the on-going life and development of SOTEMS and the Ikon Institute’s shamanic practice training programs.
+The ADP is the fundamental set of principles and practices for Medicine Ways and shamanism within Australian which has emerged from 15 years of work in the Central Desert, specifically at the Hugh River, which informs the on-going life and development of the Spirit of the Earth Medicine Society.

 It is creative in it's response to the experience of the desert at the heart of our country, generating a new mythology and correlated set of practices which is expected to grow and encompass the spectrum of human healing endeavours as well as our continuing drive to invent new and better ways to live: to be kind, understanding, intelligent and healing in our approach to all life in this world.

 Certainly, one of the most powerful and important motifs in shamanic work is its ability to assist human beings to locate themselves in both the immediate social and biological as well as transcendent, spiritual, landscapes.
 In that location lies also the ability to navigate.
 Shamanism, minimally, concerns the ability to read the maps of human existence and to allow us then to discover the ways of navigating the terrain of life’s vicissitudes … its hopes and promises, despairing moments and failures, its sources of strengths and weaknesses.
 The maps are drawn from the accumulated experience and wisdom of navigators who have come before and who have created myths and associated practices as instructions, guides, and ontologies.

 Those who hand on traditions know that the demand for human inventiveness, for creative adaptive abilities never ceases since the world changes beyond our reckoning and beyond our powers of direct intervention.
 To map and navigate we need to draw upon the fullest range of human experience, the greatest scope of our embodied consciousness so that we never exhaust the possibilities for new and constructive horizons to be perceived and new paths to those horizons to be discovered and lived out.